adoprog/Sitecore-Courier/README.md

 Advanced: After you deploy the initial version of your website, you should:

 1. Serialize all items you want to move between the servers (usually, all custom items in Core and Master DB).
 Get the latest Serialization Guide here.
-2. Create a TAG from it in a version control system
+2. Create a TAG from it in your version control system
-3. Keep doing changes in TRUNK (or 'Develop', etc. in Git), serialize changed items, commit them, etc.
+3. Keep doing changes your development branch, serialize changed items, commit them, etc.
 4. And packages will be generated automatically, by comparing serialization from TAG (source) to the TRUNK (target).
 Incremental package will contain only changed items ('delta' package).

 Similar workflow is now referred in other tools as 'Git Delta Deploy'